- December 31, 2019

 - Posted by: Eliza Culhane

-- Category: Business Stategy, Employee Satisfaction, HR Strategy
+- Category: Business Stategy, Employee Engagement, Employee Satisfaction, HR Strategy

 You’ve probably heard about the importance of having engaged employees, but what’s the difference between an “engaged” employee and a “happy” one, anyway?
 Let us tell you a story to help explain.